Multinomial method for option pricing under Variance Gamma: Finite difference approximation

 Rearranging the terms we obtain:

 If we rename the coefficients, the equation is:

 The coefficients can be interpreted as the (risk neutral) transition probabilities for the Markov chain:

-It is straightforward to verify that the probabilities sum to 1.
+It is straightforward to verify that $p_{-2h} + p_{-h} + p_{0} + p_{+h} + p_{+2h} = 1$.
+The space step $h$ has to to be chosen in order to satisfy the positivity condition of the transition probabilities, $p_{jh} > 0$ for $j=-2,-1,0,1,2$.
 The value of the option in the previous time step is thus the discounted expectation under the risk neutral probability measure $\Q$:

 Define the increments $\Delta X = X(t_{n+1}) - X(t_n)$.
 We check that the local properties for the moments of the Markov chain are satisfied:

 At first order in $\Delta t$ we can calculate the variance, skewness and kurtosis\footnote{Remind that $\mbox{Skew}[X]=\frac{\mu_3}{\mu_2^{3/2}}$ and $\mbox{Kurt}[X]=\frac{\mu_4}{\mu_2^{2}}$, with $\mu_i$ the central i-th moment.
 Remind also that $\mu_3 = \mu'_3-3\mu'\mu'_2 +2\mu'^3$ and $\mu_4 = \mu'_4 -4\mu'\mu'_3 +6\mu'^2\mu'_2 -3\mu'^4$ } :